robocat/catacademy.dk/index.md

 We are offering our first course for a very special early-cat price of
 <i><span style="font-size: smaller;">DKK</span>&nbsp;**3.141,–**</i>
-for two-day course.
+for the two-day course.
 Breakfast and lunch is on us.

 Prerequisites
 -------------